 And the opposite is also true.
-If they go through a period of time where they feel great joy and peace, and a feeling they determine to be the Presence of God when they are worshipping in church, they conclude God is with them, and that they have a good heart with right desires put there by God.
+If they go through a period of time where they feel great joy and peace, and a feeling they determine to be the Presence of God when they are worshipping in church, they conclude God is with them, and if they feel feelings of love or holiness they conclude that they have a good heart with right desires put there by God.
 Why did they jump from feeling a sense of holiness to the conclusion that their heart is in the right place?

 Are feelings of holiness actual holiness?